Liberal mayor and conservative historian headed to presidential runoff in Poland, exit poll suggests

 WARSAW, Poland (AP) — Liberal Warsaw Mayor Rafal Trzaskowski and a conservative historian, Karol Nawrocki, emerged as the front-runners in Poland's presidential election Sunday, according to an exit poll, putting them on track to face off in a second round in two weeks.

-The poll by the Ipsos institute shows Trzaskowski with an estimated 30.8% of the votes on Sunday and Nawrocki 29.1%, suggesting that the runoff on June 1 could be very tight.
+A late exit poll by the Ipsos institute released three hours after polls closed showed Trzaskowski with an estimated 31.1% of the votes and Nawrocki with 29.1%.
+That suggested that the runoff on June 1 could be very tight.
 Official results are expected on Monday or Tuesday.

 Nawrocki is a conservative historian with no prior political experience who was backed by the national conservative Law and Justice party.
 The head of a state historical institute, Nawrocki has positioned himself as a defender of conservative values and national sovereignty.
-He was welcomed by Trump at the White House earlier this month in what was viewed as an endorsement.
+He was welcomed by President Donald Trump at the White House earlier this month in what was viewed as an endorsement and has embraced anti-Ukrainian rhetoric during the campaign.

-It was a worse showing for Trzaskowski than opinion polls had predicted, and it appeared overall to be a good showing for the candidates on the right in a large field of 13 candidates.
+It was a worse showing for Trzaskowski than expected, and it appeared overall to be a good showing for the candidates on the right in a large field of 13 candidates.

-Nawrocki appeared to do better than opinion polls had predicted, even though he faced allegations of obtaining an apartment from an elderly man in a dishonest manner — something he denies.
-He since donated the apartment to charity.
+Nawrocki did better than expected despite recent allegations of him obtaining an apartment from an elderly man in a dishonest manner — something he denies.
+After the scandal erupted, he donated the apartment to charity.

 “I would like to thank the millions of Poles who voted for me,” he said during an election night event in Gdansk.
 “The millions of Poles who did not succumb to the pressure of propaganda, falsehood, lies.”

-A far-right candidate, Sławomir Mentzen was projected to garner 15.4%, while an extreme right-wing candidate, Grzegorz Braun, was predicted to win 6.2%, according to the exit poll.
+A far-right candidate, Sławomir Mentzen was projected to garner 14.8%, a strong result his Confederation party celebrated, while an extreme right-wing candidate, Grzegorz Braun, was predicted to win 6.3%, according to the exit poll.

-Exit polls have a small margin of error and the official vote count could differ somewhat, but they show that the terrain ahead could be harder than expected for Trzaskowski.
+Exit polls have a small margin of error and the official vote count could differ somewhat, but they show the terrain ahead being challenging for Trzaskowski.

 Although Poland’s prime minister and parliament hold primary authority over domestic policy, the presidency carries substantial power, with a strong role in foreign and security policy and veto power over laws.